pegasystems/docker-pega-web-ready/README.md

 RUN mkdir prweb
 RUN unzip -q -o prweb.war -d /prweb

-# Building the pega deployment image on jdk11
+# Building the pega deployment image on jdk11.
+Please use the tag 3-jdk17 for images on jdk 17.
 FROM pegasystems/pega-ready:3-jdk11

 # Copy prweb to tomcat webapps directory